How to choose an environmentally friendly Christmas tree

 For some people, Christmas just isn’t Christmas without a real tree.
 Choosing it, lugging it home and decorating it are all part of the festive experience.
 The good news is that real trees can be sustainable, so long as you buy them from the right place and dispose of them correctly.

 Look for trees that are grown locally and sustainably, which means more trees are grown to take their place after they are chopped down.
 If you buy a tree that is sourced from further away or imported, then its carbon foorprint will be higher because it has to be driven or flown to you.
-A locally grown tree has a lower carbon footprint and when you buy one, you give custom to a local business too.
+A locally grown tree is more environmentally friendly and when you buy one, you give custom to a local business too.

 After Christmas is over, make sure you dispose of your tree correctly.
 Check if your local council collects trees from your doorstep or allows you to take them to a recycling plant.
 Never place real trees in the general waste because they will be sent to landfill, where they will release harmful gases such as methane as they break down.